 - Crisis Map – This can be embedded in your company’s website.

-- Other Google Tools – Docs, spreadsheets, fusion tables, and Earth are all useful tools for responders.
+- Other Google Tools – Docs, spreadsheets, and Earth are all useful tools for responders.

 Facebook Safety Check Tool